Oshikaka/HIERAMP/README.md

 ## Acknowledgments

-This codebase is built on [VAR](https://github.com/FoundationVision/VAR) (NeurIPS 2024 Best Paper).
-We thank the authors for open-sourcing it; the original license is kept in [LICENSE](LICENSE).
+This codebase is built on [VAR](https://github.com/FoundationVision/VAR).
+We thank the authors for open-sourcing it.